argotorg/solidity-website/src/events/summit.md

 #### Solidity Enthusiasts

-Seasoned Solidity users can share their finest Solidity hacks, tips, and comments!
+Seasoned Solidity users can share their finest Solidity hacks, takes, and tips!

 ## What will we talk about?

 This year, presentations and discussions will evolve around the following topics:

-- Application development in Ethereum powered by Solidity
+- Application development on Ethereum powered by Solidity
 - Solidity and Yul
 - Language changes or extension proposals
 - Long-term future of Solidity (Argot: Solidity's new home, Experimental Solidity, etc.)